-In summary then, supervision provides a safe, confidential, and non-judgemental space within a work context to significantly develop interpersonal skills, making lawyers more effective and more humane in their work.
-There are ethical arguments to be made for its use, as well as sound organisational arguments.
+In summary then, supervision provides a safe, confidential, and non-judgmental space within a work context to significantly develop interpersonal skills, making lawyers more effective and more humane in their work.
+There are ethical arguments to be made for its use, as well as sound organizational arguments.
 For example, James cites research that lawyers work more effectively when they feel a sense of psychological safety.

 Supervision offers a chance to work through issues that, in the long term, might otherwise lead to the lawyer suffering mental ill-health or increased stress and potentially lead to them leaving the profession.

-It seems clear that it is something that needs to be considered by organisations claiming to be trauma-informed practices – but also seems to be an important tool that promises to be part of a package that could address the important emerging issue of lawyers’ poor state of wellbeing.
+It seems clear that it is something that needs to be considered by organizations claiming to be trauma-informed practices – but also seems to be an important tool that promises to be part of a package that could address the important emerging issue of lawyers' poor state or well-being.

 Look it up

 - Collier, Richard (2019), Anxiety and Wellbeing Amongst Junior Lawyers: A Research Study (Research at Newcastle Law School and Anxiety UK)

 - Fleck, Joanna and Rachel Francis (2021), Vicarious Trauma in the Legal Profession: A Practical Guide to Trauma, Burnout and Collective Care (Legal Action Group)

 - James, Colin (2020), ' Towards trauma-informed legal practice: a review ', Psychiatry, Psychology and Law (27:2, 275-299, DOI)